-Search ongoing, prayer vigil set Sunday for missing LSU student from Opelousas
+Prayer vigil held Sunday for missing LSU student from Opelousas

-Search efforts are continuing on Sunday for missing LSU student Kori Gauthier of Opelousas.
+Search efforts continued on Sunday for missing LSU student Kori Gauthier of Opelousas.
+That evening, a prayer vigil was held which included family friends and local and state leaders.

+A candlelight prayer vigil took place in Downtown Baton Rouge at Galvez Plaza near city hall and the River Center Library.

+Opelousas Mayor Julius Alsandor was in attendance along with Baton Rouge Mayor-President Sharon Weston Broome and LSU President Tom Galligan.

 On Saturday, April 10, LSU released a statement saying that a K9 cadaver dog alerted twice in the same area on the Mississippi River and that mounted patrol would be searching the levee on April 11.